prabeesh/prabeesh.github.io/content/blog/simplest-and-low-cost-usb-avr.md

 - A 6-pin ISP header to connect to target chips
 - A PCB or breadboard

-The reference design is well documented — [Adafruit's USBtinyISP guide](https://learn.adafruit.com/usbtinyisp) has the schematic, PCB layout, and firmware image.
+The reference design is well documented, [Adafruit's USBtinyISP guide](https://learn.adafruit.com/usbtinyisp) has the schematic, PCB layout, and firmware image.
 Follow that for the build.

 ![USBtinyISP circuit](/images/usbtiny_circuit.png)

 ## Bootstrapping: programming the ATtiny2313

 There's a chicken-and-egg problem: to flash the USBtinyISP firmware onto the ATtiny2313, you need another programmer.
-Any working ISP (a friend's, a commercial unit, an Arduino-as-ISP) will do — you only need it once.
+Any working ISP (a friend's, a commercial unit, an Arduino-as-ISP) will do, you only need it once.

 Once the firmware is on the 2313, the board becomes self-sufficient.